-The Headteacher and Health and Safety Co-ordinator have a responsibility to ensure that there are trained members of staff who can provide Safe Handling should this be necessary.
-This list should be reviewed and training updated annually.

-It is the responsibility of the Headteacher to ensure all staff understand the methods outlined in this policy.
+The Headteacher and Health and Safety Officer have a responsibility to ensure that there are trained members of staff who can provide Safe Handling should this be necessary.
+It is the responsibility of the Head teacher to ensure staff understand the methods outlined in this policy.
 Any new member of staff will be provided with this policy as part of their induction training.